 ASA Dot Assay Kits

-We supply ASA IgG, IgM and IgA rapid test kits, used as an aid in the diagnosis of infertility in male and unexplained miscarriage in women.
+We supply ASA IgG, IgM and IgA rapid test kits which are based on the dot filtration immuno assay principle, used as an aid in the diagnosis of infertility in male and unexplained miscarriage in women.

 Anti-sperm antibodies (ASA) Dot filtration assay kits are a series of Immuno Gold filtration rapid assay kits, which are used to detect three sub-categories of antibodies (IgG, IgM and IgA) specific to male's sperms in human serum, and are intended to be used as an aid in the diagnosis of male infertility and unexplained female miscarriage.

 ASA Causes Infertility